Washington Bridge change order

 The contractors on the Washington Bridge demo job, Aetna and Vinagro, told the state what it would cost to get the additional work done.
 No estimates, no competition, just a price.
 The State of Rhode Island has recently granted those contractors a $38.4 million change order based on “industry opinions”.
 But which industry opinions are we relying on, and why are we spending grant money on local contractors without conducting our own estimates?

-This Washington Bridge change order is posted on our website and it is 11 pages long for a $38.4 million request.
+This Washington Bridge change order is posted below and it is 11 pages long for a $38.4 million request.
 It contains no federal signatures, which means the federal government only knows the work is being done, but not the costs.

-In contrast, a separate project’s change order, involving federal oversight and totaling $150,000, spans 38 pages and includes far more detailed documentation despite the lower price tag.
+In contrast, a separate project’s change order (posted below), involving federal oversight and totaling $150,000, spans 38 pages and includes far more detailed documentation despite the dramatically lower price tag.

 The state does not seem to have a problem with sending grant money to local contractors to perform work, without proper estimation.
 Will the demo change order actually cost $38.4 million, or is the real cost closer to $10 million, leaving a potential $28.4 million windfall for the contractor?